16 Celebrities and Politicians Who Have Gotten the COVID-19 Vaccine

 ⁰Sir @IanMcKellen joins the thousands of people who have now safely received the first dose of the #CovidVaccine. https://t.co/1e3nCAUFcBpic.twitter.com/FFW6jrKqEg

-The US president-elect publicly received his shot of the Pfizer-BioNTech vaccine on Dec.
+While still US president-elect, Biden publicly received his shot of the Pfizer-BioNTech vaccine on Dec.
 21 at Christiana Hospital in Newark, Delaware.
-Biden thanked health care workers and also said the Trump administration deserves credit for its work on Operation Warp Speed, which helped to deliver a quick vaccine.
+He thanked health care workers and also said the Trump administration deserves credit for its work on Operation Warp Speed, which helped to deliver a quick vaccine.

 His colleagues Speaker of the House Nancy Pelosi, Sen. Elizabeth Warren, and Rep. Ayanna Pressley have also shared pictures of their immunization experiences, encouraging the public to take the first opportunity available to get vaccinated in the months to come.

-The US vice president got his first dose of the Pfizer-BioNTech vaccine in a televised appearance on Dec.
+While still vice president of the United States, Pence got his first dose of the Pfizer-BioNTech vaccine in a televised appearance on Dec.
 18 in an effort to boost public confidence in the safety and effectiveness of the vaccine.
 He touted the vaccine as a “medical miracle” and emphasized the reliability of its record-breaking development process.

 Polls show Republicans are nearly 20 percentage points less likely than Democrats to get vaccinated for the virus, which means Pence’s publicized appearance could help sway his party’s voters to instill more trust in the COVID-19 vaccine.

 We want to ensure every American: While we cut red tape, we have cut no corners when it comes to the development of this SAFE and EFFECTIVE vaccine. pic.twitter.com/aKAEzxUVd6— Mike Pence (@Mike_Pence) December 18, 2020